-In order to find out everything you need in regards to bankruptcy law, you should contact an Arizona bankruptcy lawyer for specific answers and guidance.
+In order to find out everything you need in regards to bankruptcy law, you should contact an bankruptcy lawyer in Phoenix for specific answers and guidance.
 In the meantime, below you'll find an overview of the issue of state versus federal law in bankruptcy filings.

 Bankruptcy Falls Within Federal Jurisdiction

 Almost every aspect of every bankruptcy case filed in the United States is governed by federal law.
 The United States Constitution explicitly states that bankruptcies will be overseen by the federal government, and there are many reasons for this reality.
 Most people conduct business, borrow money or make financial arrangements that cross state lines.

 Rather than having to spend time deciding on the proper venue for a bankruptcy case and coming to an answer regarding which state's laws should govern, the federal jurisdiction over bankruptcy cases makes this process much more efficient.

 In addition, when a bankruptcy case is closed and the debtor's debts are discharged, the effect of this discharge needs to be given full faith and effect in every state.
 Otherwise, debtors may have to move to enter a state judgment in several jurisdictions.